Tree Farm Inspector - Inspection Training webinar

 Feb 26, 2019

-In Pennsylvania, the Tree Farm program is sponsored by the Pennsylvania Forestry Association.
-Decisions concerning the management of the program are made by the Pennsylvania Tree Farm Committee.
 The committee is made up of representatives from forest industry, the Bureau of Forestry, consulting foresters, tree farmers, Penn State Cooperative Extension, and Penn State School of Forest Resources.
 The committee currently meets four times a year.
 Their primary responsibility is to promote Tree Farming and sustainable forestry as well as coordinate the Tree Farm inspection process each year.
 The state is divided into six areas with each area being represented by an area chairman.
 It is the area chairman's responsibility to coordinate training sessions for inspecting foresters and to oversee the Tree Farm inspection procedures in their respective areas.

 Our mission is to promote the growing of renewable forest resources on private lands while protecting environmental benefits and increasing public understanding of the benefits productive forests provide.
 The American Tree Farm System® (ATFS), a program of the American Forest Foundation, is committed to sustaining forests, watershed and healthy habitats through the power of private stewardship.